NASA-PDS/nasa-pds.github.io/docs/source/releases/12.0/index.rst

 =============================
-Software Catalog (build 12.0)
+Software Catalog (Build 12.0)
 =============================
-The software provided for the build 12.0 are listed hereafter and organized by category:
+The software provided for the PDS System Build 12.0 are listed hereafter and organized by category:

 - `Standalone Tools and Libraries`_